Braga: Braga in Late Antiquity and Middle Ages

 The city was described as prosperous by the poet Ausonius, in the 4th century.
 Between 402 and 470 the Germanic Invasions of the Iberian Peninsula occurred, and the area was conquered by the Suebi, a Germanic people from Central Europe.
-According to records the city was protected by a wall, still in use since the 3rd century, and the old Roman theatre was repurposed into a fortress.
+According to records the city was protected by a wall, still in use since the 3rd century, and the old Roman amphitheatre was repurposed into a fortress.
 In 410, the Suebi established a Kingdom in northwest Iberia covering what is present-day's Northern half of Portugal, Galicia and Asturias, which they maintained as Gallaecia, and had Bracara as their capital.
 This kingdom was founded by Hermeric and lasted for over 150 years.
 However, the departure of the Vandals and the arrival of the Visigoths brought a new instability to the region.
 Between 419 and 422, Braga was threatened by the Vandals so it prepared itself for a siege, closed its gates and refused to open them; this led to the destruction of the surrounding countryside.
 Nevertheless, between 429 and 455, the Suebi made a military comeback in Iberia reinforcing their hold in Galeicia and Lusitania.
 In 455, while the Visigothic king Theodoric II sacked Braga, utterly destroying many historical and archaeological records, the Suebi king Rechiar escaped the city, wounded, to Porto.
 However, records of a list of dioceses and parishes of Braga, made in 570 still exist.
 By about 584, the Visigoths took permanent control of Gallaecia from the Suebi, and Braga was made a provincial capital.

 Because historians are still unsure of the dating of the Chapel of São Pedro de Balsemão, in Lamego, currently Braga hosts the oldest chapel in Portugal, the Chapel of São Frutuoso.
 The chapel was built by the Visigoths on top of a Roman temple to Asclepius and it was made to be a Royal Chapel.
 In 656 AD, it was consecrated by Saint Fructuosus to be used as his tomb.

 Historical records show, so far, that the first known bishop of Braga was named Paternus, who famously renounced priscillianism at the First Council of Toledo, in September of 400 AD.
 We also have records of a bishop named Balconius (415-447), who was also recorded to be present when the Iberian clergy received, in 435, a German priest from Arabia accompanied by several Greeks with news from the Council of Ephesus (431).
 Balconius was also a contemporary and correspondent of Pope Leo I.

 Tradition, however, states that Saint Peter of Rates was the first bishop of Braga, a Jew personally elevated to the role by Saint James.
 Another bishop, Saint Ovidius (d.
 135 AD) is also sometimes considered one of the first bishops of this city.